DeveloperMaris/Time/README.md

 # To Time

-iOS application, which shows current time both in 12-hour and 24-hour format.
+The application shows the current time in 12-hour and 24-hour format.
-Application user has the possibility to set a specific time and convert it from 12-hours to 24-hours and back.
+It provides the possibility to set a specific time and convert it from 12-hour to 24-hour format and back.

 # Requirements